Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Detailed Design

+\paragraph{\textbf{Putting all together:}} We describe the overall \name transformation for a program in Algorithm~\ref{alg:cfmse}. \name transformation iterates through all the functions in a program.
+For each function, it collects all the valid branches for applying \name transformation.
+In this step, it filters out branches that can lead to new bugs if they are previously identified as false positive locations (Section~\ref{cfmse:subsec:driver}).
+Then for each valid branch, it computes the instruction alignment for the two sides of the branch.
+If the alignment can be made complete, it inserts extra instructions to complete the alignment.
+Finally, it merges the two blocks and simplify the function removing the branch.
+We repeatedly perform these steps until there are no changes to the function.

+\begin{definition} {\bf Failure Preservation Property:} Let the program $P$ transformed into program $P'$.
+If all failures observerable in $P$ are also observed in $P'$ then, the transformation $P \rightarrow P'$ is failure-preserving. \end{definition}

-\textbf{Properties of \name Transformation:} Consider a single application of \name to a branch in program $P$.
-Assume program $P^d$ is obtained after inserting dead instructions and $P'$ is the final result of the transformation.
-Transformation $P^d \rightarrow P'$ does not violate any program semantics because DARM~\cite{darm} is a semantics-preserving transformation.
-Therefore, any failure that exists in $P^d$ must exist in $P'$.
-Any dead instruction added to $P^d$ is not used by original instructions in $P^d$.
-Also values of the dead instructions can not flow outside the merged branch because they will be filtered out by the $\phi$-nodes at the end of the branch.
-Any dead store operation inserted into $P^d$ does not mutate the memory space because the stored value is the same as the existing value in the memory.
-Therefore, any additional program bug that is introduced in $P \rightarrow P^d$ must be realized at a location of a merge.
+\paragraph{\textbf{Properties of \name Transformation:}} Consider a single application of \name transformation to a branch in program $P$.
+Let program $P^d$ is obtained after inserting extra instructions to $P$, and $P'$ is the final result of the \name transformation after merging the instructions.
+Overall, the transformation is $P \rightarrow P^d \rightarrow P'$.
+A failure in $P^d$ can occur at an original instruction or an extra instruction.
+If a failure occurs at an original instruction, it is also present at $P$.
+Any failure in $P^d$, whether at an original or extra instruction, is present in $P'$ since it was obtained by merging aligned instructions in $P^d$.
+Any value produced by an extra instruction in $P^d$ is not used by original instructions come from $P$.
+Also, values of the extra instructions cannot flow outside the merged branch because the $\phi$-nodes filter them out at the end.
+Any extra store operation inserted into $P^d$ does not mutate the memory space because the extra store operation writes the value that has been immediately read from that memory location.
+Therefore, any additional program bug introduced in $P \rightarrow P^d$ must be realized within the branch merged by \name.
 These properties of \name transformation allow us to detect and filter out false positive bugs introduced by \name.